 In this phase, all instruments were carefully exercised in all their modes, while the XMM Science Operations Centre (SOC), located at ESAC, ESA's European Space Astronomy Centre, came on stream to receive and process the science data.
 The first images of X-ray objects collected by XMM were presented to the public in a press event held at ESAC on 9 February 2000.
 The spacecraft was also renamed XMM-Newton.

-The mission is now in the routine phase and has been extended until 2012.
+The mission is now in the routine phase.

-Contact for continuous real-time interaction with the spacecraft over almost the entire orbit is provided by the ESA ground stations at Perth and Kourou (with Villafranca and Santiago as back-up).
+Contact for continuous real-time interaction with the spacecraft over almost the entire orbit is provided by the ESA ground station at Kourou and via the SSC station at Yatharraga.

 XMM-Newton's operational orbit is highly eccentric and has been chosen for two reasons.
 First, the XMM-Newton instruments need to work outside the radiation belts surrounding the Earth.
 Second, a highly eccentric orbit offers the longest possible observation periods - less interrupted by the frequent passages in the Earth's shadow that occur in a low orbit.